rackerlabs/support-how-to/content/how-to/rackspace-email/spam-filtering/index.md

 For more information about prerequisite terminology, see [Cloud Office support terminology](/support/how-to/cloud-office-support-terminology).

-### Blocked Email
+### Blocked email

 Rackspace Email uses industry best practice techniques to block email spam coming from known disreputable sources.
-This comprises email we know with a high degree of certainty is not from a legitimate service, including everything from compromised servers to *spam cannon* services that send unsolicited spam across the Internet.
+We stop email we know with a high degree of certainty is not from a legitimate service, including everything from compromised servers to *spam cannon* services that send unsolicited spam across the Internet.

-The following techniques are some of the methods used by Rackspace Email to protect you from spam email:
+Rackspace Email uses the following techniques to protect you from spam email:

 - IP block lists provided by reputable services
-- Blocking emails with attachment types known to exploit end user computers
+- Blocking emails with attachment types known to exploit end-user computers
-- Account admins can add senders to a Blocklist at both the domain and mailbox level, to prevent them from reaching your inbox.
+- Account admins can add senders to a Blocklist at both the domain and mailbox level to prevent them from reaching your inbox.

-### Filtered Email
+### Filtered email

 If mail passes the Blocklist checks, we apply advanced content filtering to verify spam indicators.
-Content filtering combines techniques to analyze email structure and content, and creates key indicators that identify patterns in email.
-These indicators combined with industry-wide feedback from email providers across the internet about reported spam, phishing, and viruses.
-The end result is an accurate, adaptive, and evolving content filtering system that is highly effective at removing spam.
+Content filtering combines techniques to analyze email structure and content and creates key indicators that identify patterns in email.
+We combine these indicators with industry-wide feedback from email providers across the Internet about reported spam, phishing, and viruses.
+The result is an accurate, adaptive, and evolving content filtering system that is highly effective at removing spam.

-The filtering system does not apply to the sophisticated spammer it scans all incoming and outgoing mail traffic regardless of sender or intent.
-Our filters flag message content after confirmation by the whole internet community.
+The filtering system does not apply to the sophisticated spammer.
+Rather, it scans all incoming and outgoing mail traffic regardless of sender or intent, and our filters flag message content after confirmation by the whole internet community.

 ### Outbound messages